-Join Chris Grover for an in-depth discussion in this video Naming cells and ranges, part of Learn Excel 2010: The Basics.
+Join Chris Grover for an in-depth discussion in this video Naming cells and ranges, part of Learning Excel 2010.

 Which is easier to remember?
 C3, or tax rate?
 D12, or April?
 For most human beings, words are easier to remember than numbers or codes.
 Computers don't seem to care, but to accommodate the humans, Excel lets you name cells and ranges of cells.
 Then you can use those names in your formulas, instead of C3 and D12.
 So let's look at a practical application.
 Here we've got a shopping list with items and quantities, unit cost.
 We figure out the subtotal, then we apply a tax that's a percentage, and we figure out the total.